robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 ![vlad](/images/vlad/1.jpg)

-This is the story of getting my 2001 Ferrari 360 Spider maintenance done at [Vlad's Autobahn](https://vladsautobahn.com/) in West Melbourne, Florida, and the timeline and costs.
+This is the story of getting my 2001 Ferrari 360 Spider maintenance done at [Vlad's Autobahn](https://vladsautobahn.com/) in West Melbourne, Florida, owned by Vlad (or Eric) Hamke and the timeline and costs.
-Before dropping off the car, I knew it had an oil leak, the convertible top was slow to close, there was a suspension light on, and that it couldn't turn right properly.
+Before dropping off the car, the Ferrari had an oil leak, the convertible top was slow to close, there was a suspension light on, and that it couldn't turn right properly.

 Also put in some info about dealing with State Farm insurance on an agreed value policy.